 We would appreciate any help anybody has to offer and we are always looking for ideas of how to improve our structures, our ways of living, etc. We hope that it would be a mutual exchange of knowledge and wisdom.

-This year we are using a slightly different format: instead of various WorkAwayers arriving sporadically throughout the year, we are organizing them into crews (up to 4 people at a time) and hosting them during specific 10-day shifts.
+During the summer of 2018 we are using a slightly different format: instead of various WorkAwayers arriving sporadically throughout the summer, we are organizing them into crews (up to 6 people at a time) and hosting them during specific 7-day shifts.

 Cooking / shopping